-The group's significant instruments which are subject to fixed interest rates comprise loans from related parties (Note 20) and non-cumulative redeemable preference shares (Note 20).
-The company's fixed interest instruments also comprise loans to a subsidiary (Note 13).
+The group's significant instruments which are subject to fixed interest rates comprise trade receivables (Note 11), Ioans from related parties (Note 20) and non-cumulative redeemable preference shares (Note 20).
+The company's fixed interest instruments also comprise Ioans to a subsidiary (Note 13).
 In this respect, the group and the company are potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.